VaradScript/weather-web/README.md

 ![Demo Preview]

-The web that shows the weather report . https://varadscript.github.io/weather-web/
+The web that shows the weather report. https://varadscript.github.io/weather-web/

 # Table of Contents